Before you can back up universes, you need to configure a storage location for your backups.

 Google Cloud Storage

+The credentials for this account (in JSON format) are used when creating the backup storage configuration.
 For information on how to obtain GCS credentials, see Cloud Storage authentication.

 You can configure access control for the GCS bucket as follows: